Consent

-Simulated phishing: How to design a suitable scam
+Simulated phishing: how to design a suitable scam

 How do you prepare the most effective phishing email to serve the goal of your exercise?
 In the third part of this series on simulated phishing, we describe various approaches to designing phishing content.